 If you have found a bug, crash, or have any problems with Sketch, then including a sample document or screen recording with your report will help us diagnose your issue and find a solution faster.

-We may also require additional, such as console logs from you to help us with our investigation.
+We may also require additional information, such as console logs from you to help us with our investigation.
 Below are some quick tutorials and instructions on how to access files we often need.

 Creating a screen recording